Zerr0-C00L/StreamArr_Pro/README.md

 # What is HeadlessVidX?​

 HeadlessVidX is a tool designed to simplify the development of video extractors for streaming websites.
-It provides an easy-to-use solution for users, regardless of their programming skills, to quickly add video streaming sites to tools such as 'TMDB TO VOD'.
+It provides an easy-to-use solution for users, regardless of their programming skills, to quickly add video streaming sites to tools such as 'StreamArr'.
 <table>
   <tr>
 <td align="center">